Table of Contents

 Our feet smell because they sweat inside our shoes.
 When the sweat reaches the skin’s surface the foot sweat encounters bacteria that break it down.
 The decomposing sweat releases an offensive odor.
-The medical term for smelly feet is Bromodosis.
-The common term is stinky feet.
+The medical term for smelly feet is bromodosis.
+The common term is simply stinky feet.

 Here is a bizarre fact about sweating: There are more sweat glands in the feet than anywhere else on the human body.

 You’re more likely to have smelly feet if you’re in your shoes most of the day.
 But there are other triggers as well.
 Stress can cause sweaty, stinky feet, as can a medical disorder called hyperhidrosis.
 Athlete’s foot and other fungal infections can also lead to bad foot odor.
 Hormonal changes that are prevalent in teenagers and pregnant women can cause abnormal sweating which leads to heightened foot odor.
 And last but but least, the foods we eat can also influence the way our sweat smells.

 Stinky feet = stinky shoes.

 Let’s first talk about home remedies for smelly shoes and then we’ll discuss how to stop feet from smelling in shoes and other helpful odor-fighting remedies.

 Since stinky shoes start with stinky feet, when it comes to home remedies for smelly shoes it seems like that’s a good place to begin.
 Practicing good foot hygiene is one of the best smelly shoes remedies out there and can help keep the foot odor down.

 Wash your feet every day.
 Even if you don’t shower or bathe every day, take the time to wash your feet with warm, soapy water.
 Rinse thoroughly and then dry with a clean, fresh towel.
-Make sure you clean between your toes where bacteria love to grow.
+Make sure you clean and dry between your toes where bacteria love to grow.

 Exfoliate.
 Removing dead skin can reduce foot odor.
 Wash your feet with an exfoliating pad, pumice stone, or exfoliating shower wipe.